Mehuge/ddb/README.md

 Backup servers are hard coded to create a hash-v4 (compressed) file system, and automatically enable --fast mode.

-`hash-v4` is used because files are transfered to the server already gzipped to save network bandwidth so it make little sense to decompress them just to put them in a hash-v3 file system, instead they are copied right from the http stream into the file system as-is, so the server doesn't do any compression, the compression is all done by the client.
+`hash-v4` is used because files are transferred to the server already gzipped to save network bandwidth so it make little sense to decompress them just to put them in a hash-v3 file system, instead they are copied right from the http stream into the file system as-is, so the server doesn't do any compression, the compression is all done by the client.

-Fast mode is used because comparing files accross the network would be too expensive, so backups rely on the hashes for comparisons.
+Fast mode is used because comparing files across the network would be too expensive, so backups rely on the hashes for comparisons.
 When considering a file to backup the client hashes the file, then asks the server if it has that hash, if it does, the client just says log this file as backed up.
 If not, it compresses the file and sends it to the server.
 Only changed files are ever transmitted over the network.

 Future: An optimisation here may be to do some kind of rdiff of the file, once we know we need to send the file, if the server can find a previous version of the file from the previous backup set log, it could produce a hash chain for that version (hashes for each block) and send the hash chain to the client, the client could then work out which parts of the file it needs to send to the server so it can construct the new version of the file from the previous version.
 This would be great for backing up log files, as only the new parts of the log files would be sent.